-Global economy as the economy of the world, considered as the international exchange of goods, has been much affected by cybercrime and other militating forces, (World Economic Situation and Prospects, 2018).
-Beyond the minimum standard concerning value in production, use and exchange, the definitions, representations, models and valuations of the world economy vary widely.
-Most times, questions of world economy are limited exclusively to human economic activity and the world economy is typically judged in monetary terms.
+Global economy as the economy of the world, considered as the international exchange of goods has been much affected by cyber crime and other militating forces, (World Economic Situation and Prospects, 2018).
+Beyond the minimum standard concerning value in production, use and exchange the definitions, representations, models and valuations of the world economy vary widely.
+Most times questions of the world economy is limit exclusively to https://doi.org/10.1001/judged-in-unitary-terms.

 In a situation where there is market with clarity and efficiency to establish a monetary value, economists do not typically use the current or official exchange rate to translate the monetary units of this market into a single unit for the world economy since exchange rates typically do not closely reflect worldwide value.
 According to World Bank, (2011) market valuations in a local currency are typically translated to a single monetary unit using the idea of purchasing power.
 However, the world economy can be evaluated and expressed in many more ways.
 It is unclear, for example, how many of the world's 7.13 billion people have most of their economic activity reflected in these valuations.

 The global economy is the sum total of the economies of individuals, corporations and all nations in existence today.
 It is influencing the economies of individual nations and at the same time being influenced by macroeconomic policies of the individual nations and the economic policies of world bodies like the World Trade Organization, World Bank, International Monetary Fund, etc. Protectionism, a significant component of the 16th mercantilist economist system that emerged in Europe, is still being pursued to protect national economies from the perceived and real threats of globalism and international competition.
 It has repercussions for the global economy.
-The global economy too, as product of the forces of globalization, has acquired certain features and components which define its anatomy and strengthens its influence on or reactions to protectionist policies.
-The goals of this article are examining the anatomy of the global economy in the era of globalization and explaining its implications for protectionism.
+The global economy too, as product of the forces of globalisation, has acquired certain features and components which define its anatomy and strengthens its influence on or reactions to protectionist policies.
+The goals of this article are examining the anatomy of the global economy in the era of globalisation and explaining its implications for protectionism.